KoenZomers/OneDriveAPI/README.md

 ### OneDrive for Consumers

+** NOTE: Microsoft updated the web interface, so the steps below have been updated to reflect this (August 9, 2016) **

 1. Go to https://account.live.com/developers/applications/index
 2. Log in with your Microsoft Account
-3. Click on Add an app in the "Live SDK applications" section at the bottom
+3. Click on "Add an app" next to the "My applications" section
-4. Give it any name you would like
+4. Give it any name you would like and click on "Create application"
-5. It will show you the Client ID which is called the Application Id here and the Client Secret which is called the Application Secret here.
+5. It will show you the Application Id which you have copy to the App.config OneDriveConsumerApiClientID field
-6. Update the App.config file of your application where you will be using the OneDrive API with these values.
-Use the DemoApplication its app.config for a sample of this.
+6. Click on "Generate New Password" under "Application Secrets"
+7. Copy the generated password from the "New password generated" dialog and paste it to the App.config OneDriveConsumerApiClientSecret field and click OK
+8. Click on "Add Platform" under "Platforms"
+9. Click on "Web"
+10. Ensure the "Allow Implicit Flow" is checked, enter a URL in the "Redirect URIs" field.
+This can be any URL.
+Just beware that this URL will receive your access token, so use a site that belongs to you.
+I'll use https://apps.zomers.eu .
+Make sure "Live SDK support" at the bottom is checked.
+Click on "Save" at the bottom.
+11. Copy the same URI you've used at the previous step to the App.config OneDriveConsumerApiRedirectUri field
+12. Run the demo application and click on "Authorize"

 ### OneDrive for Business